Diversity, Equity & Engagement

 Our welcoming, dynamic and interconnected community provides students with the support to prepare them to live and thrive in a diverse world.
 Learn about Durham Academy's early days as a leader in integrity and inclusion through the reflections of DA alumna Valerie Kennedy Miller '81.

-- 40% of Durham Academy's students are students of color, putting DA in the top third among peer independent schools for diversity.
+- 44% of Durham Academy's students identify as a member of the Black, Indigenous or Person of Color (BIPOC) community, putting DA in the top third among peer independent schools for diversity.

 - The school's financial aid budget has more than quadrupled in size over the past 20 years.

 - 20% of DA students receive financial aid.

 - Need-based financial aid awards range from $1,000 to nearly a full year's tuition and do not have to be repaid.
 The average award in 2021–2022 was $18,416.

 - The Sheppy Vann Preschool Scholarship Fund and the Beth Crawford Lower School Scholarship Fund are need-based scholarship funds, making the Preschool and Lower School accessible to a wide range of families.